tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Arcane Eyes

+This set of 12 glass eyes levitates around your head in a halo, and at your direction, some can float off to investigate nearby objects.
+You can see through the eyes, giving you 360° vision and excellent night vision (gain a +2 bonus to checks to avoid surprise).
+Twice per day outside of battle, you can send some eyes nearby to look around corners or into pits.

+**Quirk:** Enjoys people-watching.

+---

 #### Circlet of Approachability

 While wearing this circlet, in regular social situations, you appear to others as someone who belongs there.
 You easily fit in with new groups of people, unless there is some particular reason for others to be suspicious.
 The circlet has no power in unusual social situations.